This post contains affiliate links

 Are there any other thoughts you’d like to share?

-Going to Afghanistan was life changing and I wish we could have done more, but I do not think the military was prepared for nation building and what started out as a good idea got messed up by people’s egos and goals to see tangible results too quickly.
+Going to Afghanistan was life-changing and I wish we could have done more, but I do not think the military was prepared for nation-building and what started out as a good idea got messed up by people’s egos and goals to see tangible results too quickly.
 If you want to help people internationally you will have to realize it will take a lot of time and effort before you start building anything.
 In the end, the results of what you are doing will last long after you are gone.
-An engineer can come in and build a well, school or any other infrastructure for a village.
-But without education of the villagers the well will soon run dry, and the school will crumble and deteriorate.
+An engineer can come in and build a well, school, or any other infrastructure for a village.
+But without the education of the villagers, the well will soon run dry, and the school will crumble and deteriorate.
 Lasting change can happen it just requires a lot more work than a quick fix.